frslabs/forus-android/README.md

 Steps to add and initialise the Forus SDK,
 - To get started with setting up Forus SDK, refer [Set Up Forus SDK](#set-up-forus-sdk)
 - To integrate the Forus SDK, Refer [Initialise and run the Forus SDK](#initialise-and-run-the-forus-sdk)

+#### Face Dependencies
+Forus uses Face detection capabilities via either of these two dependencies, and it is required to include any one of them.
+[Core Face Bundled SDK](#core-face-bundled) and [Core Face Unbundled SDK](#core-face-unbundled).
+If size is not an issue, we recommend going with the Core Face Bundled SDK.
+More details about these dependencies are found below.
+##### Core Face Bundled SDK
+Include this dependency if size of the SDK is not an issue (Adds ~6.2 MB to the app size).
+This is the recommended approach.
+##### Core Face Unbundled SDK
+Include this dependency if increase in SDK size is a concern (Adds ~600 KB to the app size).
+However, upon first run (and only on first run), the face dependencies are downloaded while users are shown a screen with a progress bar.
+The Core Face Bundled SDK does not have this behaviour as all associated files are bundled during compile time itself (hence the increase in size).

 #### Forus Proteus Antispoof SDK
 This is a feature SDK that provides antispoof detection capabilities on top of [Forus SDK](#forus-sdk).
 The antispoof result is a confidence percentage which denotes whether the face image is a fake or not.